caltechlibrary/newt/newt-presentation.md

 # Cognitive shifts

+- Write YAML, orchestrate our microservice conversation
 - Write SQL (Postgres), yields JSON source (PostgREST)
 - Write Pandoc templates, use JSON, yields HTML
-- Write YAML, orchestrate our microservice conversation

 # Writing less code

 1. Use "off the shelf" microservices
-2. Take advantage of SQL
-3. Standardize templating with Pandoc
+2. Standardize templating with Pandoc
+3. Take advantage of SQL

-> **Got middle-ware?** Postgres+PostgREST+Pandoc+Newt
+> **Got middle-ware?** We use the Newt stack,
+> Postgres+PostgREST+Pandoc+Newt

 # Why SQL?

 - SQL is good at describing structured data
-- SQL provides views, functions, triggers, ...
+- SQL can do queries, views, functions, triggers, ...
 - SQL allows us to model our data once
+- PostgREST gives us a JSON api based on the SQL we write

 > **Minimize the source Luke!**
 > PostgreSQL+PostgREST is a code savings plan.